A Noncommutative Transport Metric and Symmetric Quantum Markov Semigroups as Gradient Flows of the Entropy: Carré du champ

 for all $x\in \C$.
 Hence the map $\Gamma_\H\colon\mathrm{lin}\{a\partial b\mid a,b\in\C\}\lra \C^\ast$ is $\norm\cdot_\H$-$\norm\cdot_{\C^\ast}$ continuous.
 Since $L$ is non-degenerate, we can extend $\Gam_\H$ continuously to $\H$.

-For the following two results, let us remind the reader of the $\sigma$-weak topology.
+For the following two results, we use the $\sigma$-weak topology, which in our situation can be described as follows.
 Every von Neumann algebra $\M$ is isometrically isomorphic to the dual space of a Banach space, and if $\tau$ is an n.s.f. trace on $\M$, this isomorphism can be realized as

 The weak$^\ast$ topology under this identification is called \emph{$\sigma$-weak topology}.
-For $\M\subset \L(H)$ the $\sigma$-weak topology can equivalently be characterized as the topology generated by the seminorms
+For $\M\subset B(H)$ the $\sigma$-weak topology can equivalently be characterized as the topology generated by the seminorms

 for sequences $(\xi_n)$, $(\eta_n)$ in $H$ with $\sum_n (\norm{\xi_n}^2+\norm{\eta_n}^2)<\infty$.
 The space of all $\sigma$-weakly continuous linear functionals on $\M$ is denoted by $\M_\ast$.
 If $\tau$ is an n.s.f. trace on $\M$, then $L^1(\M,\tau)\cong \M_\ast$ via